PMR2/pmr2.oauth/pmr2/oauth/README.rst

     ...
     BadRequest: invalid token

-Okay, now do this properly with the verifier provided.
+Okay, now do this properly with the verifier provided, as the consumer just accessed the callback URL of the consumer to supply it with the correct verifier.
 ::

     >>> token.verifier = token_verifier